George Guvamatanga: Geza’s allegations

 In early 2025, Geza launched a public campaign against Mnangagwa’s government, using platforms like YouTube and X to amplify his message.
 As part of this campaign, he targeted Guvamatanga, accusing him of enabling corrupt financial dealings to benefit Mnangagwa’s inner circle.
 In an April 2025 article published by iniAfrica, Geza labeled Guvamatanga a "Zvigananda" (a Shona term for thief) and linked him to the controversial "ED 2030" agenda, which critics allege is a scheme to extend Mnangagwa’s presidency beyond 2028 while plundering national resources.
-Geza also implicated other figures, including Finance Minister Mthuli Ncube and businessman Kudakwashe Regimond Tagwirei, alleging systemic corruption within the Ministry of Finance imbue a "picture of systemic corruption" of the Ministry of Finance.
+Geza also implicated other figures, including Finance Minister Mthuli Ncube and businessman Kudakwashe Regimond Tagwirei, alleging systemic corruption within the Ministry of Finance imbues a "picture of systemic corruption" of the Ministry of Finance.
 Geza’s allegations gained some traction among Zimbabweans frustrated by economic challenges, including inflation and currency instability, following the reintroduction of the Zimbabwean dollar in 2019 and subsequent economic policies.

 Criticism of the allegations and lack of evidence

 Critics have highlighted the absence of concrete evidence to support Geza’s claims.
 Despite serious accusations, such as Guvamatanga bypassing tender processes and turning the Ministry of Finance into a "crime scene," Geza has failed to provide specific instances, financial records, or witness testimonies to substantiate his allegations.
-In contrast, Guvamatanga’s tenure has been credited with achievements like bonuses, timely civil servant salary payments and accelerated infrastructure projects, which have contributed to economic stability despite Zimbabwe’s $17 billion debt burden.
+In contrast, Guvamatanga’s tenure has been credited with achievements like bonuses, timely civil servant salary payments, and accelerated infrastructure projects, which have contributed to economic stability despite Zimbabwe’s $17 billion debt burden.